jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**June 8, 2024**_
+Vestor space models - vectorization of words help to capture the similarity and contexts for words, which builds the foundation for language models

 _**June 7, 2024**_
 Text processing like adding an ending special character helps to distinguish entry boundaries when we use n-gram models to perform classification tasks